VershaR1791/Group8_Project/README.md

 ![ERD](https://user-images.githubusercontent.com/84694664/142769288-2ba8d7ae-6b1d-48f4-923e-b94794e682a5.png)

   * Attempted to use address and apartment number as composite primary key (addresses were duplicated often for multi-unit buildings); Populated apartment number columns were insufficient to uniquely identify duplicated addresses
-  * numeric index column was created instead
+  * Numeric index column was created instead to be primary key

 ### G. Final Tables
   * Table was placed in two tables with common index: